Melvin and Howard: Box office

-Critical reception
+Critical response

-Melvin and Howard currently holds a 91% "fresh" rating on Rotten Tomatoes based on 22 reviews.
+On review aggregator website Rotten Tomatoes the film holds an approval rating of 92% based on 24 reviews, with an average rating of 8/10.
+The site's critics consensus reads: "A spirited character study and clear-eyed treatise of the American Dream, Melvin and Howard hits the jackpot with its lovable cast and director Jonathan Demme's humanism."

 In his review in The New York Times, Vincent Canby called the film a "sharp, engaging, very funny, anxious comedy" and commented, "Mr. Demme is a lyrical film maker for whom there is purpose in style...Melvin and Howard is commercial American movie-making of a most expansive, entertaining kind."

 Roger Ebert of the Chicago Sun-Times described it as "wonderful" and added, "This is a slice of American life.
 It shows the flip side of Gary Gilmore's Utah.
 It is a world of mobile homes, Pop Tarts, dust, kids and dreams of glory.
 It's pretty clear how this movie got made.
 Hollywood started with the notion that the story of the mysterious Hughes will might make a good courtroom thriller.
 Well, maybe it would have.
 But my hunch is that when they met Dummar, they had the good sense to realize that they could get a better – and certainly a funnier – story out of what happened to him between the day he met Hughes and the day the will was discovered.
 Dummar is the kind of guy who thinks they oughta make a movie out of his life.
 This time, he was right."

 Variety said, "Jonathan Demme's tour-de-force direction, the imaginative screenplay and top-drawer performances from a huge cast fuse in an unusual, original creation."